 Human hair is a bit easier to care for because you can use the products that are already in your bathroom.
 Extensions are meant to make your natural strands appear longer or fuller, so the chances are good that your extensions will be the same texture as your natural hair.
 Feel free to use the same shampoo, conditioner, and styling products that work on your strands on your human hair extensions.

-If you’re in the market for a new shampoo and conditioner, we recommend Redken’s Clean Maniac Micellar Clean-Touch Shampoo and Conditioner.
+From the L'Oréal portfolio of products, we recommend Redken’s Clean Maniac Micellar Clean-Touch Shampoo and Conditioner.
 Wash away pollution, daily grit, and excess sebum with Redken Clean Maniac Micellar Clean-Touch Shampoo.
 Formulated with a chelator, anti-oxidant and UV filter, the silicone and sulfate-free shampoo gently washes away build-up for a clean feeling with respect for the hair.

 How often should you wash extensions?